Should We Elope?

 I highly recommend eloping.
 My wedding was a big pain and the money would have been better spent elsewhere.
 Disneyland does a weekend wedding package which includes ceremony, hotel, park entrance and champagne for around $500.

 Ours Was Fun

 My husband and I eloped and it was so much fun.
 We had a reception that evening at a bed and breakfast we were staying at with just our families.
 My family spent the day getting the cake and small finger food together.
-The bed and breakfast was a little pricey but what we saved on a wedding this was not so bad.
+The bed and breakfast was a little pricey, but with what we saved on a wedding was not so bad.
 And they (B&B) were more than willing to accomadate us.
 I would give the courthouse of the place you will be a call and find out what you will need to be married and ask for their suggestions as to whom can perform the ceremony.
 This is what we did and we had such a special day.
 I would reccomend the B&B for you and your family.
 They are very quaint and romantic.
 Who knows it could be a second honeymoon for your parents and new parents.